 Defending why we shouldn’t eat humans, Rolston arrogantly suggests that animals can live in ignorant bliss of their forthcoming slaughter until the last few moments.
 He argues that our only obligation to them is to avoid pointless pain, in particular, the pain inflicted for culture-based reasons such as religious sacrifices that are ecologically pointless.
 Singer would argue that humans eating meat is ecologically unnecessary.

 In choosing to respect nature, we show self-respect and self-realisation

 Unlike Singer, David Schmidtz isn’t concerned with equality between humans and non-humans but suggests that we use our capacity for rational thought for mutual benefit.
 He argues that unlike animals instinctively hunting for food, we have a deliberative choice to care about an animal’s beauty, pain, and suffering.
 Schmidtz doesn’t consider speciesism as necessarily wrong or akin to racism – it’s worse to kill a dolphin than a tuna and we don’t need to be species egalitarians to have respect for nature.
 Self-respect from looking after things we admire and self-realisation in our capacity for moral consideration are reasons to respect nature.

 Singer’s argument for giving respect and moral consideration to animals based on their sentience is a robust one.
-Fox supports Singer’s appeal to human nature to care and to reduce suffering, not just for our pets, but for all animals.
+Fox supports Singer’s appeal to human nature to care and reduce suffering, not just for our pets, but for all animals.
 Although Rolston is narrow-minded in his anthropocentrism, his argument for meat-eating being part of human culture, although not morally justifiable, identifies the difficulty in promoting widespread vegetarianism.